foolishneo/webdev-learning/README.md

 ## Learn web programming

+### HTTP
+HTTP is the protocol (the language) that is used by web servers and browsers to communicate and exchange data.
+When the browser needs information, it will create HTTP requests and send them to a web server.
+When the web server receives a request, it will create a HTTP response and send it back to the browser.

 ### JSON Schema

 JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.